sriram570/Stony-CCS/README.md

 2) Full data tests:

-   Here, we sorted the pacbio bam file (from https://downloads.pacbcloud.com/public/SequelData/ArabidopsisDemoData/SequenceData/3_C01_customer/) and sorted it by queryname and created a sorted bam file.
+   Here, we took the pacbio bam file (from https://downloads.pacbcloud.com/public/SequelData/ArabidopsisDemoData/SequenceData/3_C01_customer/) and sorted it by queryname and created a sorted bam file.
 We then chose the best-performing configurations from the above sample well tests and ran tests for those configurations on this full dataset.
 All results are filed under